What Is An IP Address? A Comprehensive Guide To Internet Protocol

 This means that when you visit other websites, the servers hosting those websites will only see the proxy server’s IP and not your own.
 When information is sent back to you, it is routed via the proxy server.

 This is a great option, provided you find a proxy server you can trust.
-Unreputable proxy servers exist, and they may be used to track your activity and put your private network at risk.
+Unreputable proxy servers exist, and they may track your activity and put your private network at risk.

 Use a VPN